Snoyark/Testing/WIP.md

 ### `skos:prefLabel ?something;`

 This is what data.world will actually match on natively, without codesets.
 This predicate and object are crucial.
+The `?something` refers to a variable that holds a string in it.

 Mind the camel cased spelling!
 ##### Case: